 Currently, the economic outlook is not looking as bleak as some had feared.
 However, uncertainty is causing some experts to predict that the economy will shrink in the third quarter.

 These economic headwinds could mean that the trend to ‘improve not move’ could gain further momentum, as moving will look even less appealing.

-The basement building industry has not just been effected by Brexit; stricter planning guidelines, especially in the central London boroughs such as Kensington and Chelsea, has led to a slow down.
+The basement building industry has not just been affected by Brexit; stricter planning guidelines, especially in the central London boroughs such as Kensington and Chelsea, has led to a slow down.
 However, there has been a rise in applications from the outer boroughs such as Windsor.

 Rob Wood, owner of Simply Basement says: “to date the impact of Brexit on our business has been minimal.
 We’ve had quite a few clients delay decisions by a couple of weeks since the referendum result, but are now deciding to move forward as there doesn’t appear to be any short-term financial risk.”

 Wood is no stranger to economic headwinds.
 He began his business in 2008, the start of the Great Recession, with his wife Helen Wood.
 However, this did not stop them winning work.

 “It was the fall in house prices in 2008 and 2009 that saw the trend for improving not moving,” said Wood.
 “In unstable times people look for certainty and offering fixed prices helps clients to feel reassured.
 What homeowners don’t want is any surprises. ”